Quintero and Borja, the banners of the ‘local’ selection of Colombia

 However, that was not enough for Rueda, who had already been asked, on the double date of November, about Gutiérrez’s situation: “Regarding Teófilo, all the players who are at a certain level are eligible.
 Everything is going to go through some situations of priorities and of foreseeing or anticipating what the future of the National Team is.
 With all the respect and admiration for what Teófilo has been doing at Cali, I believe that each one of them had their time in the National Team “, he said then.

 “They are tastes, they are different moments, different interpretations.
-Expect that the decisions that are carried out, in my case as the leader of this group, are the best ones to achieve the results ”, he added.
+Expect that the decisions that are made, in my case as the leader of this group, are the best ones to achieve the results ”, he added.

 (Also: James’ crossroads in Qatar: helping his club or coming to the National Team)